 Power Supply Units: The Unsung Heroes of Performance

-The power supply unit (PSU) is the often-overlooked heart of your PC.
-It provides the necessary power to all your components.
-A failing or underpowered PSU can lead to a range of problems, including system instability, random shutdowns, and even hardware damage.
-More subtly, an inefficient PSU can lead to increased heat generation and higher energy bills.
+Frequently overlooked during PC upgrades, the power supply unit (PSU) is the backbone of your system, delivering the necessary electricity to all components.
+A substandard or failing PSU can manifest as system instability, unexpected shutdowns, and potential hardware damage.
+Furthermore, an inefficient unit can contribute to increased heat output and elevated energy consumption.

 Cooling Solutions: Keeping Your Rig Alive (and Fast)